 Similarly, updates to the diagnostic codes meant to provide additional clarity are ultimately time-consuming.
 One of the best examples of this phenomenon was the transition to ICD 10 in 2015.

-“If your revenue cycle management (RCM) system doesn’t keep up with those changes, it is going to slow down your processes or deny claims as they come through,” McClintock said.
+“If your revenue cycle management (RCM) system doesn’t keep up with those changes, it is going to slow down your processes or deny claims as they come through,” Stein said.
 “In order to stay on top of that, your RCM team needs to be trained in diagnostic code changes every year, or the software solutions you are using need to be reprogrammed to make sure everything is up-to-date.”

 Healthcare Industry Goals

 We know the practices in place for healthcare data management are not ideal.
 But what would the healthcare sector look like in a perfect world?
-Stein and McClintock said the focus is on three key areas: automation, consolidation, and integration.
+Stein said the focus is on three key areas: automation, consolidation, and integration.

 Using resources like artificial intelligence and machine learning, healthcare providers can now reduce both time wasted on data entry and the potential for serious mistakes.
 This serves as a solution to physician burnout, to billing errors, and to the constantly evolving diagnostic codes.